 With so many items that are only available for sale here, be sure to check out the souvenir shop.
 Do be aware that you’ll only have a chance to buy souvenirs before the tour starts, so take note!

-During the tour, you’ll get to see the Imperial Household Agency up close, which is government agency responsible for handling matters related to the Imperial Family, as well as the Emperor’s residence within the Imperial Palace.
+During the tour, you’ll get to see the Imperial Household Agency up close, which is a government agency responsible for handling matters related to the Imperial Family, as well as the Emperor’s residence within the Tokyo Imperial Palace.
 Do grab this chance to solemnly experience Japanese culture in this historic building.

-One of the draws of the Imperial Palace is the different ways you can experience it, from a leisurely stroll through the East Gardens and Outer Gardens, to the tour of the Inner Palace where you can view the chambers of the Emperor himself.
+One of the draws of the Tokyo Imperial Palace is the different ways you can experience it, from a leisurely stroll through the East Gardens and Outer Gardens, to the tour of the Inner Palace where you can view the chambers of the Emperor himself.
 We introduced numerous places of interest within the Imperial Palace, and if you have opportunity, be sure to check them out!

 *Prices and options mentioned are subject to change.